redjax/PowershellProfile/README.md

 [Documentation](./docs/)

+> [!WARNING]
-**WARNING**: This script overwrites your Powershell `$PROFILE`.
-Make sure to take a backup of that before running any of the scripts in this repository, especially if you've done any customization previously.
+> This script overwrites your Powershell `$PROFILE`.
+Make sure to take a backup of that
+> before running any of the scripts in this repository, especially if you've done
+> any customization previously.

 You can backup your current profile with: